danidiaz/dep-t/README.md

 As for the implementation functions, they might use `MonadReader` to get hold of the environment, but they know nothing of `DepT`, either.

+## How to write HasX typeclasses for parameterized environments?

+The `HasX` typeclass idiom is useful to avoid tying the program logic to concrete environments.

+When the environments and the functions in the environment are parameterized by a monad, we need to add the monad as a parameter to the `HasX` typeclass as well.
+The environment will constrain the monad through a functional dependency.

+For example:

+    -- The environment e contains a logging function working in the m monad. type HasLogger :: Type -> (Type -> Type) -> Constraint class HasLogger e m | e -> m where getLogger :: e -> String -> m ()

+    -- If the environment Env is parameterized by m, logging is done in m. instance HasLogger (Env m) m where
+      getLogger = logger

+    -- Works also for monomorphic environments.
+    instance HasLogger MonomorphicEnv IO where
+      getLogger = logger

 ## Links

 - This library was extracted from my answer to [this Stack Overflow